enkidevs/curriculum/python/core/playing-with-time/time-object.md

               microsecond, tzinfo)
 ```

-While all arguments are optional, keep in mind their default value is `0`, so just calling `datetime.time()` will actually create a time object with the earliest possible time representation:
+While all arguments are optional, keep in mind their default value is `0`, so just calling `datetime.time()` will create a time object with the earliest possible time representation:
 ```python
 from datetime import time
 my_min = time()